Happiness Lessons Image

 Spend time with your closest friends

 From a happiness point of view, it pays to invest in those closest to you.
-Laughing with friends has been shown to be beneficial for your heart, lungs and stress control.
+Did you know that laughing with friends has been shown to be beneficial for your heart, lungs and stress control.

 Acts of kindness

 Undertaking an act of kindness, such as holding open a door for a stranger, triggers the brain pleasure centre.
-A change in brain chemistry occurs and the mood boosting hormones oxytocin and serotonin are released.
+This results in a change in brain chemistry occurs and the mood boosting hormones oxytocin and serotonin are released.
 Those who carry out nice acts for strangers also report feeling more confident, competent and purposeful.
 Kindness also fosters empathy, deeper relationships, incites positive feelings and promotes good heart health.

 Strike up conversations with strangers